jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ### Do I need climbing NEB?

-The climbing NEB method modifies the force on the highest-energy image (usually close to the middle of the band) *[?
-What's a band?]* such that it tries to climb *up* the barrier.
+The climbing NEB method modifies the force on the highest-energy image such that it tries to climb *up* the barrier.
 This is very useful to get accurate barrier estimates, but care must be taken when more complex pathways (i.e. with multiple maxima) are found.  *[Don't get this!]*

 In our example the path is quite straightforward and it makes sense to use the climbing image method.
 We therefore set: